WordPress/gutenberg/packages/scripts/README.md

 #### Debugging Jest unit tests

-Tests can be debugged in Google Chrome, Visual Studio Code, or any other [Inspector Client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).
+Tests can be debugged any [inspector client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) that supports the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

+Follow the instructions for debugging Node.js with your favorite supported browser or IDE.
+When the instructions say to use `node --inspect script.js` or `node --inspect-brk script.js`, simply use `wp-scripts --inspect test-unit-js` or `wp-scripts --inspect-brk test-unit-js` instead.

+Google Chrome and Visual Studio Code are used as examples below.

 ##### Debugging in Google Chrome